There are sites of generators which provide back-up power generation to the electricity grid at times of peak demand.

-With the increase in renewable electricity generating technologies being connected to the UK electricity grid there is greater variability of electricity supply.
+The increase in renewable electricity generation connected to the UK electricity grid required more capacity to be available as there is greater variability of electricity supply.

 For the grid to successfully operate it needs to remain in balance both in terms of voltage and frequency.

-These generator sets can be fuelled with either diesel or gas and typically require between half an acre and 2 acres depending on the size of the installation and the availability of a grid connection.
+These generator sets can be fuelled with either diesel or gas and typically occupy between half an acre and 2 acres of land or are inside an industrial style building depending on the size and location of the installation and the availability of a grid connection.

-Rents for these sites which can be on industrial estates or other commercial land can be attractive and we expect to see a growing requirement for them over the next few years.
+Rents for these sites, which can be on industrial estates or other commercial land, can be attractive.

 These sites are also sometimes known as “strategic operating reserve” sites or “STOR”.

-Our Energy Team can advise you on Landlord and Tenant matters around letting a site as well as advising you on the valuation of the freehold should you have a rental income or advise you on the development and operation of this type of site.
+Our Energy Team can advise on Landlord and Tenant matters to let a site; advise on the valuation of the freehold should you have a rental income or help you sell the freehold as an investment.